 We passed a few overlooks, and the views of the rugged mountains and numerous lakes were stunning.
 Other than the slippery mud, the trail was fairly easy and mostly downhill.
-Seemingly out of nowhere, we entered a quinua forest (not the same thing as the quinoa grain).
+Seemingly out of nowhere, we entered a quinua forest.
 It was like an eerie scene from a fairytale.
 Fog lingered in the upper branches as we wandered through the dense trees.
 Moss covered the damp ground, and the orange limbs of the trees stretched upward in odd shapes.
-It was such a unique landscape, and we had a hard time capturing its beauty in photos.
+It was such a unique and beautiful landscape!

 Back to Cuenca